Skip to main content

 Using a Git State Store is recommended for production environments as it provides better security and version control.
 However, for development and testing purposes, you can also use the Bucket State Store.

-If your are using local KinD clusters you can install MinIO or Gitea as an in-cluster State Store
+If your are using local KinD clusters you can install MinIO or Gitea as an in-cluster State Store.

 # Install MinIO and register it as a BucketStateStore